autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_dynamic_avoidance_design.md

 This module is under development.
 In the current implementation, the dynamic obstacles to avoid is extracted from the drivable area.
-Then the motion planner, in detail obstacle_avoidance_planner, will generate an avoiging trajectory.
+Then the motion planner, in detail obstacle_avoidance_planner, will generate an avoiding trajectory.

 ### Parameters